leadoutweb/jwt/README.md

 The `provider` should be defined in the `providers` array in the authentication configuration file.

+The `key` is used for encoding and decoding the tokens and should be kept secret.

-The value of `public_key` and `private_key` should point to the public and private keys that are used for encoding and decoding the tokens.
+If not using a single `key` for both encoding and decoding, the `public_key` and `private_key` should point to the public and private keys that are used for encoding and decoding the tokens.

 The `ttl` value is the time-to-live for the token in minutes.
 This field can be omitted from the config.
 If omitted, the default time-to-live for tokens is set to 60 minutes.